lzrant/lzrant/README.md

 - 👋 Hi, I’m @lzrant
 - 👀 I’m interested in ...
-In computer science, I am currently going into my first year of college at temple university
+In computer science, I am currently a Sophmore at temple university
-- 🌱 I’m currently learning ...Java and have background knowledege in python
+- 🌱 I’m currently learning ...
+AWS and other cloud infrastrucutres, along with key data structures.
 - 💞️ I’m looking to collaborate on ...
-Python Projects
+ANY projects
 - 📫 How to reach me ...antlzr10@gmail.com
 - 😄 Pronouns: ...he/him
 - ⚡ Fun fact: ...